mminer/mminer.github.com/_posts/2015-02-21-pattern-for-async-task-queue-results.md

 At this point we have a barebones web server that offloads a task to a background worker, freeing itself up as soon as possible to handle the next request.
 View our handiwork by visiting http://localhost:5000.
 Now onto the juicy assignment of communicating the result to the client.

 As mentioned earlier, WebSockets is well suited for maintaining the long-lived connection between client and server that we need.
 Support among modern browsers is [respectable](http://caniuse.com/#feat=websockets), with packages like [Socket.IO](http://socket.io/) providing fallback for antiques like Internet Explorer 9.
-Indeed, let's use Socket.IO for this demo.
+Let's use Socket.IO for this demo.
 In addition to ensuring our app works in ancient clients, it provides convenient features like automatic reconnection and libraries that make setup a breeze.

 Create a file named *notifier.js*.
 This is a minimal Node.js + [Express](http://expressjs.com) + Socket.IO app with a single POST endpoint `/notify`.